browserengineering/book/book/animations.md

     return properties
 ```

-Note that this returns a dictionary mapping property names to
-transition durations, measured in frames.

 Now `diff_style` can loop through all of the properties mentioned in
-`transition` and see which ones changed.
-It returns a dictionary
+`transition` and see which ones changed:^[It returns a dictionary
 containing only the transitioning properties, and mapping each such
-property to its old value, new value, and duration (again in frames):
+property to its old value, new value, and duration (again in frames).
+Note also that this code has to deal with subtleties like the `transition`
+property being added or removed, or properties being removed instead
+of changing values.]

 ``` {.python}
 def diff_styles(old_style, new_style):